BSA A10 series: Spitfire Scrambler

-The Spitfire Scrambler was introduced in 1957 at the request of BSA's West Coast distributor, Hap Alzina, to meet a need in US desert racing to deat the dominant Triumph twins.
+The Spitfire Scrambler was introduced in 1957 at the request of BSA's West Coast distributor, Hap Alzina, to meet a need in US desert racing to beat the dominant Triumph twins.
 The engine was a modified Road Rocket unit.
 The head was modified to allow a 1 1/16" Amal Monoblock carburettor to be fitted.
 Compression was raised to 9:1 and a 357 "race" camshaft was fitted.
 Initially it was thought a special scrambles cam would need to be developed, but the race cam proved to be suitable.
 The gearbox had wider, scrambles ratios.
 The frame, forks and wheels initially used were from the Gold Star Catalina, but halfway through 1957 this was changed to an A10 frame.
 A skid-plate and 2 US gallon petrol tank were fitted.
 No lights were fitted and the exhausts had no silencers.
 A Lucas competition magneto was used on this model.

 In 1958 the engine gained the 'big valve' head which was also fitted to the newly launched Super Rocket.

 A shorter seat was fitted in 1959 and the exhausts were high level on the left hand side.
 This configuration continued until production ended in 1963.
 In 1963 the model again used the Gold Star cycle parts after being merged with the Road Gold Star Scrambler and renamed the Gold Star Spitfire Scrambler.